milahu/collapseos/recipes/rc2014/sdcard.md

 intermediary between z80 IOs and SPI.

 There are many ways to achieve this.
 This recipe explains how to build your own hacked off SPI relay for the RC2014.
-It can then be used with `sdc.fs` to drive a SD card.
+It can then be used with the SD Card subsystem (B420) to drive a SD card.

-## Goal

-Read and write to a SD card from Collapse OS using a SPI relay of our own design.

 ## Gathering parts